amitjoy/aspecio/README.md

 In Aspecio, we use Java to declare an Aspect.

-Here is a simple Aspect counting how many times a method has been called.
+Here is a simple Aspect counting how many times a method has been invoked.
 Depending on its configuration, it may count only successful calls (e.g., methods that did not throw an exception) or all methods indiscriminately.

 ```java
 @Component